coveo/source.coveo.com/_posts/2020-01-27-6-tips-to-help-you-design-a-good-people-search-experience.md

 When searching for people, users expect to see a directory in alphabetical order (usually by last name).
 This is especially expected of the people on the page, who are likely to want to understand the exact reasons why their profile is ranked where it is.

 Usually, Coveo recommends that you sort results by **Relevance** by default.
-However, it can be hard to explain to the people on your search page why their profile is not in the top results, as it can be hard to explain why a result is considered more relevant (especially when you add Machine Learning in the equation).
+However, it can be hard to explain to the people on your search page why their profile is not in the top results, as explaining relevance is not always a black and white matter (especially when you add Machine Learning in the equation).

 For this reason, it is reasonable to say that sorting by alphabetical order is the best way to go.